Making Models

 self.adder = AladdinAdder(width=self.address_bits, tech_node=tech_node)

-# If there are subcomponents, we can omit the leakage power and area in the
+# If there are subcomponents, we can omit area and leak_power; their cost

 self.sram,